Bhudil/TxtSumm/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/Bhudil/TxtSumm.git`.
 2. Navigate to the project directory: `cd TxtSumm`.
-3. Install the required packages.
+3. Install the required packages by running: pip install -r requirements.txt

 ## Usage